 Condensation

-Condensation is usually the least concerning kind of damp, as there are easy steps to fixing it.
-Caused by humid air hitting a cool surface, it’s common to find condensation-related in rooms where cooking, showering or clothes-drying take place.
+Condensation is usually the least concerning kind of dampness, as there are easy steps to fixing it.
+Caused by humid air hitting a cool surface, it’s common to find condensation-related dampness in rooms where cooking, showering or clothes-drying take place.
 Using extractor fans and opening windows are quick ways to manage the room’s humidity, while a dehumidifier can help in a pinch.
 Long-term, proper ventilation and insulation on external walls and windows should help.

 Mould and Mildew